 The festival begins with a military parade, Mongolians dressed in Genghis style uniforms marching to brass bands, around the main square and into the stadium, where we are seated.
 The event lasts nearly two hours with stirring music, the presidential address, dancing and then the introduction of the athletes.
 It is incredibly vibrant and hugely colourful.
 Most of the audience have put on their traditional clothes, as well as the participants, and we all wave the red, blue and gold national flags.
 It gives the London Olympics a run for their money.

-Then we zoom out to catch the end of the horse racing held in a village 10 kilometres away.
-The traffic is billed as the worst in the world, so it takes some time to get there.
-There is a two lane jam as we depart the city and some impatient 4WD drivers leave the road and try and cut across the steppe land instead.
+Then, we zoom out to catch the end of the horse racing, held in a village 10 kilometres away.
+The Mongolians are reported to be the world's best horsemen.
+Conversely, the traffic in Ulan Baatar is billed as the worst in the world, so it takes some time to get there.
+There is a two lane jam, as we depart the city and some impatient 4WD drivers leave the road and try and cut across the steppe land instead.

-Here the countryside is as green, open and rolling as you would imagine and the horizon is dotted with white gers.
+Here, the countryside is as green, open and rolling as you would imagine and the horizon is dotted with white gers.
 The competitors race 32 kilometres, on high pommelled, decorated saddles or bare backed.
-The riders range in age from only five to 12 and travel from all over the country, camping out, with their families.
+The riders range in age, from only five to 12, and travel from all over the country, camping out, with their families.
 Up to a thousand horses take part in each race, organised by age of the horses.
-The cloud of dust announces their arrival 20 minutes before they are actually visible.
-The course is marked by a rope manned by soldiers that stretches the entire length of the course.
+The cloud of dust announces their arrival, 20 minutes before they are actually visible.
+The course is marked by a rope manned by soldiers which stretches the entire length of the course.
 The winning horse is doused, not with champagne, but with mare's milk.

 The tenacity of the boys and the sturdy little horses, who have ridden for two hours for little material reward is very moving.
 Some are so exhausted they slow to a walk as they approach the line and the crowd urge them on with throat singing calls.
 Fathers and trainers, many in their best ceremonial costume, wait proudly at the finish line and lead them off to recuperate.

 We return to the stadium to see the finals of the wrestling, archery and ankle bone shooting.
-There are no weight classes in the wrestling but there is much posturing.
-Each wrestler performs an eagle dance to display his physique before he takes the floor.
-He also has a second who acts as both coach and herald to announce his heroic deeds before the contest begins.
-The wrestlers wear small leather shorts and armlets, so there is plenty of flesh on display, but not as much as in sumo.
+There are no weight classes in the wrestling, the country’s favourite sport, but there is much posturing.
+Each wrestler performs an eagle dance to display his physique, before he takes the floor.
+He also has a second who acts as both coach and herald, to announce his heroic deeds before the contest begins.
+The wrestlers here wear small leather shorts and armlets, so there is plenty of flesh on display, but not as much as in sumo.
+The maximum required costume for wrestling is an open-fronted jacket.
+It is said this requirement was born when it was discovered that one of their wrestling champions was, in fact, a woman.
 All the bouts in the round take place simultaneously in the middle of the arena, so the contests are not easy to follow, especially as the judges (or is it the coaches?) keep intervening.

 Ankle bone shooting is a relatively new sport at Naadam.
 It only came in 36 years ago.
 The competitors have to flick sheep ankle bones at more bones stacked on carved boxes.
 The flickers perch on tiny stools, each with its own special character and place the right leg to the side for balance.
 All the participants sit round in a circle shifting stools when it is their turn.
 As with other sports there is much vocal support and gesticulation and there is ritual tossing of the stones around the circle before each shoot is formally undertaken.